-Slow retailer growth continues as prices continue to fall
+Slow retailer growth continues as prices fall

 The latest grocery share figures from Kantar Worldpanel, published today for the 12 weeks ending 16 August 2015, show continued sluggish growth in the British grocery market with an increase in sales of 0.9% compared to one year ago.